ten-protocol/go-ten/design/cryptography.md

     * M - 1 day (24 * 3600/12 = 7200 blocks)
     * L - 1 month (30 * 24 * 3600/12 = 216000 blocks)
     * XL - 1 year (12 * 30 * 24 * 3600/12 = 2592000 blocks)
+- Revelation keys are released to public domain after a given amount of time.
+(The keys are accessible outside the enclaves)
+- Revelation Keys are independent - 1 key per revelation period per rollup - and as such they can be released independently without hindering other encrypted transactions.
+- Revelation keys can always be calculated given the Master Seed as described in [Transaction Encryption per Rollup with Revelation Period](###3.
+Transaction Encryption per Rollup with Revelation Period)
+- In the first phase, Validators do not calculate reveal keys, only release keys the Central Sequencer has revealed.
 - Central Sequencer stores the rollup revelation keys in a database with the corresponding decrypt time.
-- When a Light Batch is created, the keys that available to be reveled, are appended to the LB and removed from the database.
+- When a Light Batch is created, keys available to be revealed, are appended to the LB and removed from the database.
-- In the first phase, validators do not calculate reveal keys, they only release the keys that are reveled from the central sequencer.
+- When a Validator receives a Light Batch the revealed keys are made publicly available.

 ### Details